scanabc/testdrive/index.md

 through a commercial company.
 I had just gone a heavyish process of writing my M.Sc thesis, so I thought I could give the commercial path a try.

-That decision to "try" set things in motion.
+That decision to **try** set things in motion.
 I ended up places I could have never imagined.
-And such (positively) peculiar things happened that I find Mark Twain's words solid:
+And such (positively) peculiar things happened that I now find Mark Twain's words solid:

 *Truth is stranger than fiction, but it is because Fiction is obliged to stick to possibilities; Truth isn't.*